Views: 113

-[NoteThis MS is available in larger font on our Brief Articles 2 page.]
+[Note: This MS is available in larger font on our Brief Articles 2 page.

-One of the miraculous gifts of the Holy Spirit is the gift of tongues (1 Cor.
+One of the miraculous gifts of the Holy Spirit was the gift of tongues (1 Cor.
 12:10, 30; 19:6; 14:2; et al.).
 What were these tongues in which some of the early saints were empowered to speak?

 The first reference to this gift is in Acts 2:4, which describes an effect of the apostles’ baptism in the Holy Spirit on the day of Pentecost.
 The context clearly states that the tongues in which they miraculously spoke on that day were simply identifiable, recognizable, foreign languages.
-The amazed multitude said concerning the tongues in which the apostles spoke: “And how hear we every man in our own tongue, wherein we were born? (vv.
-7–8), and “…we hear them speaking in our tongues… (v.
+The amazed multitude said concerning the tongues in which the apostles spoke: “And how hear we every man in our own tongue, wherein we were born?” (vv.
+7–8), and “…we hear them speaking in our tongues…” (v.
 11).

 The second and third occurrences recorded in the New Testament merely state that certain ones spoke “with tongues” (10: 46; 19:6).
 Nothing in these two cases indicates that the tongues thus described were anything other than various identifiable human languages, just as those on Pentecost were defined.